Heat Pumps and Solar Energy, a win-win combination (Program overview)

 This broad perspective shows the potential especially in the domestic applications.
 In the Conference itself some other potential was shown by:

-- William Hutzel from Purdue University in his paper: Evaluation of Solar Heat Pump for Residential Applications in the Midwest U.S.
+- Evaluation of Solar Heat Pump for Residential Applications in the Midwest U.S.– William Hutzel – Purdue University

-- Bartosz Chwieduk from Institute of Heat Engineering, Warsaw University of Technolog with the paper: Performance analysis of a PV driven heat pump system during a heating season in high latitude countries
+- Performance analysis of a PV driven heat pump system during a heating season in high latitude countries– Bartosz Chwieduk – Institute of Heat Engineering, Warsaw University of Technology

 Under the Technical Collaboration Program on Solar Heating and Cooling a number of Annexes/Tasks are running covering this subject: